OCB7D2D/OcbPrettyGrass/README.md

-# OCB Grass Shader Mod - 7 Days to Die Addon (V1.0 exp)
+# OCB Grass Shader Mod - 7 Days to Die (V1.0) Addon

 Replaces original Grass Shader (Game/SwayingGrass Surface) with a new one that supports real-time shading (e.g. point lights).